André Rienzo: Chicago White Sox

 Rienzo began 2013 with Charlotte, where he went 8–6 in 20 starts with a 4.06 ERA before being recalled on July 30 by the White Sox to make a spot start for Jake Peavy, who was scratched amid trade rumors.
 Rienzo made his major league debut against the Cleveland Indians pitching seven innings, giving up three unearned runs, three walks and six strikeouts, with a no-decision in a 7–4 loss to fellow Brazilian Yan Gomes' Indians.
 On August 21, 2013, Rienzo got his first Major League win in a 5–2 victory over the Kansas City Royals.
+In 10 starts for Chicago during his rookie campaign, he compiled a 2–3 record and 4.82 ERA with 38 strikeouts across 56 innings of work.

 Miami Marlins

-On December 11, 2014, the White Sox traded Rienzo to the Miami Marlins for Dan Jennings.
+On December 11, 2014, the White Sox traded Rienzo to the Miami Marlins in exchange for Dan Jennings.
+In 14 games for Miami in 2015, he compiled a 5.95 ERA with 15 strikeouts across 19 2/3 innings pitched.

 On January 13, 2016, Rienzo was designated for assignment to make room for newly signed righty Edwin Jackson.
-He was released on August 29, 2016.
+He cleared waivers and was sent outright to the Triple–A New Orleans Zephyrs on January 20.
+In 34 appearances split between New Orleans, the Double–A Jacksonville Suns, High–A Jupiter Hammerheads, and rookie–level Gulf Coast League Marlins, he compiled a 2.85 ERA with 46 strikeouts and 8 saves.
+Rienzo was released by the Marlins organization on September 3.

 San Diego Padres

-On December 13, 2016, Rienzo signed a minor league contract with the San Diego Padres.

-He served as ESPN Brasil commentator during the 2017 World Series.
-He elected free agency on November 6, 2017.
+On December 13, 2016, Rienzo signed a minor league contract with the San Diego Padres organization.
+In 21 games for the Triple–A El Paso Chihuahuas, he logged a 2.83 ERA with 39 strikeouts in 41 1/3 innings pitched.
+He served as an ESPN Brasil commentator during the 2017 World Series.
+Rienzo elected free agency following the season on November 6, 2017.

 Acereros de Monclova

 On June 12, 2018, Rienzo signed with the Acereros de Monclova of the Mexican League.

-In 2018, André Rienzo led the Mexican Baseball League with an 0.76 ERA in 47.1 innings.
+In 2018, André Rienzo led the Mexican League with an 0.76 ERA in 47 1/3 innings pitched.
+As of 2023, Rienzo holds the all-time LMB record for the lowest ERA in a season with at least 30 innings pitched.

-His 2019 season wasn't as good, posting a 5.59 ERA in 29 innings pitched.
+Rienzo made six starts for Monclova during the 2019 season, posting a 3-2 record and 5.59 ERA with 27 strikeouts over 29 innings of work.